Skip to the content.

 [upload-certs] Using certificate key:

-[mark-control-plane] Marking the node kube-mast01 as control-plane by adding the taints [node-role.kubernetes.io/master:NoSchedule]
+[mark-control-plane] Marking the node kube-mast01 as control-plane by adding the taints [node-role.kubernetes.io/control-plane:NoSchedule]

 [bootstrap-token] Configuring bootstrap tokens, cluster-info ConfigMap, RBAC Roles